horiagali/Splittify/README.md

 Welcome to Splittify!
 Here are a few things to note when using this project:

-**Executing the project** <br>
+**Executing the project**

--
+You can run the server by executing `./gradlew bootRun` in the console.
+This will start a server at localhost:8080.
+When this url is set as the serverURL in the config file of the client, the client will connect to this server.

-You can run the client at any time by executing "command line name" in the console.
+You can run the client at any time by executing `./gradlew run` in the console.
 When starting the client, it looks for the serverURL that is configured in the config file of the client.
 If it cannot find said server, it will show a scene to connect to a running server.

-You can run the server by executing "command line name" in the console.
-This will start a server at localhost:8080.
-When this url is set as the serverURL in the config file of the client, the client will connect to this server.

-**All the features, so you do not miss them** <br>
+**All the features, so you do not miss them**
 -
 - You can switch between Spittify servers by clicking on the disconnect button in the mainPage of the app.
 Entering a serverURL of a server that is active will allow you to connect to the corresponding server.
 - You can edit or remove expenses and participants by clicking on them in the Event Overview.